 Danielle is a Deputy City Attorney and Neighborhood Prosecutor working in partnership with the San Diego Police Department and other agencies to aggressively combat crime that impacts our quality of life.

-Through her division, Downtown’s Neighborhood Prosecution Unit, she works closely with our Community Relations Officer John Graham, the Neighborhood Resource Team, and the community to identify, creatively solve, and prosecute misdemeanor crimes.
+Through her division, Downtown’s Neighborhood Prosecution Unit, she works closely with the Neighborhood Resource Team, and the community to identify, creatively solve, and prosecute misdemeanor crimes.
 Crimes such as pedicab violations, drug offenses, prostitution, graffiti, alcohol offenses, trespassing, illegal lodging and transient issues.

 Downtown Community Court holds offenders accountable to the community by requiring them to “pay” their debt back through community work service in the specific neighborhood where the crime took place.